jdmar3/jdmar3.github.io/cv/index.md

 ## In Preparation

 - Amelia N. Gibson and John D. Martin III, "Information Poverty among Parents of Individuals with Developmental Disabilities"
-- Charles Kurzman and John D. Martin III, "The Hidden Holdings of Arab Libraries: Online Catalogs and Institutional Barriers to Discoverability"
+- Charles Kurzman and John D. Martin III, "The Hidden Heritage of Arab Libraries: Online Catalogs and Institutional Barriers to Discoverability"
 - John D. Martin III, "Rapid Extraction: A Classroom Method for Effective Reading of Scientific Literature"
 - John D. Martin III, "Teaching soft skills in design: Designing a UX class to support students in the real world"